kaplana/cos126webv2/content/_index.md

       title: COS 126 Computer Science An Interdisciplinary Approach
       image:
         filename: welcome.jpg
       text:  An introduction to computer science in the context of scientific, engineering, and commercial applications.
 The goal of the course is to teach basic principles and practical issues, while at the same time preparing students to use computers effectively for applications in computer science, physics, biology, chemistry, engineering, and other disciplines.
-Topics include hardware and software systems; programming in Java; algorithms and data structures; fundamental principles of computation; and scientific computing, including simulation, optimization, and data analysis.
+The course uses the Java programming language to introduce fundamental programming concepts, including conditionals, loops, arrays, functions, and object-oriented programming.
+Additional topics include algorithms and data structures; theory of computing; hardware and software systems; and machine learning.

 ---